 “Ah, oui oui!
 Bienvenue, mon ami! Ça va?”

 For me, Sundays are for baking, and cooking, and doing things the old-fashioned way.
-Usually, I’d be in over-sized jumpers, next to a heater or fireplace, with a good cup of coffee and some French-music playing in the background – I don’t why it’s French, but there’s something about buying fresh vegetables, and bread, and preparing the week’s-worth of food that makes me think of really old-school French cobbled streets.
+Usually, I’d be in over-sized jumpers, next to a heater or fireplace, with a good cup of coffee and some French-music playing in the background – I don’t know why it’s French, but there’s something about buying fresh vegetables, and bread, and preparing the week’s-worth of food that makes me think of really old-school French cobbled streets.
 Whether it’s making a traditional soupe à l’oignon or something that just takes time, and attention, and amor to make… I just really enjoy the change of the pace.

 But anyway, on to the recipe…